-Cencom Cable Income Partners, L.P. ("Cencom") was set to dissolve in 1994, per the terms of its partnership agreement, which in turn allowed the general partner, Cencom Properties, Inc. ("Cencom Properties"), to purchase the Subject Properties from Cencom.
+Cencom Cable was set to dissolve in 1994, per the terms of its partnership agreement, which in turn allowed the general partner, Cencom Properties, Inc., to purchase the Subject Properties from Cencom Cable.
 An appraisal was subsequently performed, and Cencom Properties established a purchase price of \$211 million.
 The sale and offered purchase price were approved by 60 percent of the limited partners.

-The dissenting limited partners sued Cencom Properties, however, claiming that fiduciary duty was breached by "driving the valuation process to an appraisal of the cable systems individually without properly including the synergistic benefits resulting from an aggregation of the business entities."
+The dissenting limited partners sued Cencom Properties, claiming that fiduciary duty was breached by "driving the valuation process to an appraisal of the cable systems individually without properly including the synergistic benefits resulting from an aggregation of the business entities."

-The analyst for the dissenting limited partners (the "dissenting expert" or "the dissenting analyst") agreed that the analysts that Cencom Properties had relied on did use generally accepted income and market approaches to value the Subject Properties.
+The analyst for the dissenting limited partners ("the dissenting analyst") agreed that Cencom Properties' analysts used generally accepted income and market approaches to value the Subject Properties.
 In fact, the sole area that the dissenting expert took issue with was the exclusion of synergistic value for the Subject Properties.